Arsenal beat Sporting with late Havertz goal in Champions League quarters

 Odegaard and Trossard limped off to add to Arsenal’s injury woes.

-Sporting went close to snatching a late goal when Luis Suarez’s cross reached Catamo for a flicked header that Raya pushed away.
+Sporting went close to snatching a late goal when Luis Suarez’s cross reached Catamo for a flicked header, which Raya pushed away.

-But Arsenal grabbed the winner in stoppage-time via Arteta’s substitutes.
+But Arsenal grabbed the winner in stoppage time via Arteta’s substitutes.

-Gabriel Martinelli played a superb pass over the Sporting defence and Havertz beat the offside trap to slot past Silva from 10 yards as Arteta punched the air in delight.
+Gabriel Martinelli played a superb pass over the Sporting defence, and Havertz beat the offside trap to slot past Silva from 10 yards, as Arteta punched the air in delight.